JuanFCVal/FlaskSpaicyAPI/README.md

 cd FlaskSpacyApi
 python main.py
 ```
+5. Test API.
+For Test the API you have to go into your localhost direction and use 'entity/{YOUR TEXT HERE}'
 >Note.
 In case you want to use `Flask run` first you have to set FLASK APP as a environment variable.